azuredevcollege/aidevcollege/day1/MLOps/MLOps.md

 # AI Developer College Day 1 - MLOps

 In the last challenges we have trained our own model and used `Jupyter Notebook` to deploy the trained model on an Azure Container Instance and Azure Kubernetes.
-As we have seen the data scientist/ml experts view we will switch to the developer or DevOps side of things.
+As we have seen the ml experts view we will switch to the developer or DevOps side of things.
 For operationalization of the model we need DevOps in this case called Machine Learning Operations (MLOps).
 As we consider this a topic which should be considered by both parties ml experts as well as developers.

 ## Focus of Today: